mathisbot/beskar-os/README.md

 #### Warning

-Disk drivers are not yet implemented.
-When they are, and especially at first, don't run the OS on a machine you use frequently (at the risk of potentially corrupting your disk if my implementation is incorrect).
+Do not run the OS on a machine you care about (at the risk of potentially corrupting your disk if my implementation is incorrect).

 #### Troubleshooting